Content available exclusively for subscribers

 Speaking of injuries, Jets nickel back Jarvis Brownlee has been on crutches this week, dealing with a hip injury.
 We might not see him out there for a while.

-It was in the first quarter, on third and six, he used his signature bull rush, and pushed guard Chris Lindstrom back and sacked the QB.
+It was in the first quarter, on third-and-six, he used his signature bull rush, pushed guard Chris Lindstrom back, and sacked Kirk Cousins.

-The problem is this monotone approach to pass rushing only yields results infrequently.
+The problem is that this monotone approach to pass rushing only yields results infrequently.

-The problem is that on the lion share of plays, the offensie linemen deal with this bull rush fine, and there are too many plays where there is no pass rush from his side or he’s locked up and successful run happens in his vicinity.
+The problem is that on the lion’s share of plays, powerful NFL offensive linemen deal with this bull rush fine, and there are too many plays where there is no pass rush from his side, or he’s locked up, and a successful run happens in his vicinity.

 But I would not be shocked if they re-sign him in the off-season.
 Aaron Glenn seems to really like the player.
-Just look at how many premium game reps he gets game-in game-out.
+Just look at how many premium game reps in the games.

 As Nick Saban liked to say, “Everyone looks at the world through a different set of eyes.”